-A variation on the classic "chicken with 40 cloves of garlic" recipe, this tasty recipe is not nearly the overpowering mass of garlic that it would seem to the casual observer.
+A variation on the classic "chicken with 40 cloves of garlic" recipe, this tasty dish is not nearly the overpowering mass of garlic that it might seem to be to the casual observer.
 Rather, much like the regular 40-cloves-of-garlic recipe, the garlic being kept intact prevents it from dominating the rest of the dish—while still lending it the pleasant and pungent flavor of garlic.
 Combine this with thyme, the elegant green of rosemary, and a delicious sauce with wine and chicken sauce which absorbs the garlic's flavor, and it makes for a beautiful, simple, and relatively easy meal.
 Served over rice or another grain to absorb the sauce, it only gets better.
 For personal consumption or as part of an elegant dinner, this recipe is sure to delight.

-- 30 cloves (around 3 bulbs) garlic, (peeled but not chopped, minced, or crushed
+- 30 cloves (around 3 bulbs) garlic, peeled but not chopped, minced, or crushed

 - 3 tablespoons olive oil